 Welcome to the GRECO website

-The Council of Europe’s 49-member Group of States against Corruption (GRECO) has published two...
+The Council of Europe’s Group of States against corruption (GRECO) has published today its fifth...

 The Fight against Corruption: a Priority for the Council of Europe

 Ever since antiquity, corruption has been one of the most widespread and insidious of social evils.
 When it involves public officials and elected representatives, it is inimical to the administration of public affairs.
 Since the end of the 19th century, it has also been seen as a major threat in the private sphere, undermining the trust and confidence which are necessary for the maintenance and development of sustainable economic and social relations.
 It is estimated that hundreds of billions of Euros are paid in bribes every year. (more)

 On Thursday, 29 November 2016, GRECO elected Marin MRČELA (Croatia) as its President and Agnès MAITREPIERRE (France) as its Vice-President.
 Helena LIŠUCHOVÁ (Czech Republic), Aslan YUSUFOV (Russian Federation), Vita HABJAN BARBORIČ (Slovenia), Ernst GNÄGI (Switzerland), and David MEYER (United Kingdom) have been elected members of the Bureau for the duration of the 5th Evaluation round starting in 2017.